How to Activate Sprint's Free Global Roaming Plan For Your Vacation

 Update #3 (March 2018): An official Sprint press release indicates you no longer need to activate global roaming.
 Here are is their press release citing the statement as of February 2018.

-If the new update isn't working for you, here's how to set up Sprint international roaming in 5 Steps the old way (IPHONE):
+here's how to set up Sprint international roaming in 5 Steps the old way (IPHONE):

 Step 1: While you're still in the USA, dial ##873283# and press "call".
 Instead of a call going through, it will hang up and a pop up notification will appear.
 The pop up will say: "Updating service data profile".
 Press OKAY.